jamiegyoung/osu-skin-cleaner/README.md

 # osu-skin-cleaner

-A simple script to copy osu! skins to the current directory, remove the psd files, and then put them in an osk format
+A simple script to copy osu! skins to the current directory, remove the psd files, and then put them in an osk format.
+This was originally meant for personal use but I decided to upload it here.

 Order of operations: